-This broad area groups the airport and three significant industrial areas (see Figure 7).
+This broad area groups the airport and three significant investment locations (see Figure 7).
 Collectively 15,000 people are employed in the area and a number of globally significant companies are located there.
-This area has very significant infrastructure attributes connecting it locally, nationally and internationally by road, rail, river and air.
+This area has very important infrastructure attributes connecting it locally, nationally and internationally by road, rail, river and air.
 These attributes have proven in the past to be very attractive to companies and can continue to be so in the future.

 A public/private sector forum has been established involving Glasgow Airport Ltd, Scottish Enterprise and a number of companies from Renfrewshire's business community.
-These are taken from the areas described above but also from the wider 'Zone' catchment.
 This partnership is collectively assessing synergies and potentials for joint working across areas such as transport, training, energy supply, environment and marketing.
 The forum has also committed to developing a masterplan to facilitate the implementation of projects and initiatives within the Glasgow Airport Investment Zone as well as extending connections through to the Cart Corridor and to Paisley Town Centre.